ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Ward.md

   - Condition
   - Positive-Condition
 ---
-- When a creature has the ward condition, psycasts targeting them generate an extra 10 [[Neural Heat]] along with their normal costs.
+- When a creature has the ward condition, psycasts targeting them generate an extra 10 [[Neural Heat]] along with its normal costs.
 	- This does not apply to non-targeted psycasts.